artempyanykh/marksman/README.md

 Marksman will search for and read ignore files in all sub-folders of the workspace. similarly to what Git does.

-### Workspace folders and project roots
+### Workspace folders, project roots, and single-file mode

 The LSP specification is designed to work with projects rather than individual files<sup>[4](#fn4)</sup>.
+Marksman has a custom **single-file mode** that provides a *subset* of language features for markdown files open outside of any project.
+This works well for small one-off edits or when opening random markdown files.
+However, when you have several interconnected documents do consider setting up a project folder for them for an improved experience.

-How a root folder of a project is found varies between editors, but usually it's either
+How a folder (aka project, aka root) is found varies between editors, but usually it's either
-1. a root of the version control system (applicable to all languages),
+1. a root of a VCS repository (applicable to all languages),
 2. a folder with `.marksman.toml` marker file (specific to Marksman integrations).

-Therefore, in case Marksman doesn't provide Markdown language assist for your files and you don't understand why, you can either:
+When Marksman doesn't provide cross-file language assist for your files and you don't understand why, you can either:
 1. check your project into version control, or
 2. create a `.marksman.toml` at the root folder of your project, or
-3. refer to your editor/LSP client documentation regarding how project root is defined.
+3. refer to your editor/LSP client documentation regarding how a project root is defined.

 ## Where's `zeta-note` and where's Rust?